manhowong/manhowong.github.io/bio.md

 I think a bio might be more interesting than a CV, but I will try to keep it short...

 **Undergraduate and doctoral training**

-I have always been interested in life sciences, or simply life itself as I realized later.
-I am equally fascinated by language and perception.
-However, growing up in a low-income family, there were unfortunately other considerations (<a target="_blank" href="https://www.washingtonpost.com/business/2022/07/08/dept-of-data-academia-elite/">a serious problem in today's academia</a>) in life besides my passions.
-In the end, I chose to study applied biology and biotechnology in university, the more "practical" fields (in terms of job prospects) as I thought at the time which are still aligned with my interests.
+I've always had a keen interest in life sciences, or simply life itself as I realized later.
+Language and perception equally captivate me.
+However, growing up in a low-income family, there were, unfortunately, other considerations (<a target="_blank" href="https://www.washingtonpost.com/business/2022/07/08/dept-of-data-academia-elite/">a serious problem in today's academia</a>).
+Practicality took precedence over my passions.
+I opted to study applied biology and biotechnology in university, fields that seemed more "practical" in terms of job prospects, yet still aligned with my interests.

-During the summer of my second year in university, I was really fortunate to get the opportunity to work on a developmental biology project at Caltech (which has the lowest percentage (2.9%) of students sharing my family background among the schools I ever studied/worked at; ironically, much worse than their male-to-female ratio).
-Not only did it present me the science of development, more importantly, it also let me see myself in academia as a first-generation university student.
-After undergraduate study, I finally decided to pursue my research passion and moved to Germany to study neuroscience.
+During the summer of my second year in university, I was incredibly fortunate to get the opportunity to work on a developmental biology project at Caltech (which has the lowest percentage (2.9%) of students sharing my family background among the schools I ever studied/worked at; ironically, much worse than their male-to-female ratio).
+This experience not only exposed me to the science of development but more importantly, it also let me see myself in academia as a first-generation university student.
+After completing my undergraduate studies, I decided to pursue my research passion and moved to Germany to study neuroscience.

 <div class="img-box-r">
     <a target="_blank" href="https://www.wikiart.org/en/salvador-dali/the-persistence-of-memory-1931">